-After reviewing the Company's performance projections and cashflows (including the implications of the UK's decision to leave the European Union and from the COVID-19 outbreak), the available banking facilities and taking into account the support available from Barclays Bank PLC, the Directors are satisfied that the Company has adequate access to resources to enable it to meet its obligations and to continue in operational existence for the foreseeable future.
-For this reason, the Directors have adopted the going concern basis in preparing these financial statements.
+After reviewing the Company's financial position and performance projections, including the implications from the COVID-19 outbreak, current geopolitical tensions and recent uncertain market conditions and available banking facilities the Directors are satisfied that the Company has adequate access to resources to enable it to meet its obligations as they fall due and to continue in operational existence for at least the next 12 months from the date of signing these financial statements.
+For this reason, the Directors have adopted the going concern basis in preparing these financial statements..